 Okanogan Highlands Lavender FarmTonasket

 An Educational Eco farm located on barker mountain near Tonasket Washington.
 We invite students of all ages to come and learn about Lavender, how it is grown and the uses for it.
 We also love to share information and workshops about renewable energy, sustainable farming, homesteading and different crafts.
 Summer planting workshops for kids 5 and up!
 We can share our curriculum for each age group.
 Early Childhood, Middle school and high school 1 day itineraries available upon request.
-Address
+Reservations required.

 Spring Creek Hatchery State ParkUnderwood